 Students who live in the area have the option to commute daily during the Intensive.

 Pre-Professional Dance students will be well supervised by carefully selected dorm counselors.
 All dorm counselors go through a competitive selection process and must pass a criminal background check.
-All students must adhere to strict ADF and Duke University rules regarding sign-in/sign-out, visitors, curfew, lights-out policy, and free time on-campus.
+All students must adhere to strict ADF and Duke University rules regarding supervision, sign-in/sign-out, visitors, curfew, and lights-out policy.
 Students and parents will be sent an agreement after the initial application is submitted with details regarding supervision, rules, and policies.

 The Pre-Professional Dance Intensive is a life-changing experience, designed to create thoughtful dancers who exhibit personal integrity and community-mindedness.
 In addition to rigorous technical and creative training in the dance studio, this Intensive prioritizes community building; respect for difference; and responsibility both inside the classroom as well as in daily life.
 All students are expected to contribute to an environment where individual actions do not violate the integrity of the community.
 Intimidation, harassment, and bullying will not be tolerated.

 All students accepted into this Intensive must sign a commitment statement affirming that they will adhere to the community rules established to guarantee a safe, healthy, and happy environment for all participants.
-To ensure that all students are fully emotionally and physically integrated into the program, restrictions will be placed on cell phone and internet usage.
-ADF highly encourages all students to leave their cell phones and internet-enabled devices at home.
-Devices brought to ADF will be collected at the beginning of the festival and only distributed to students once a week to call home for a very limited time frame.
+To ensure that all students are emotionally and physically present and integrated into the program, restrictions will be placed on cell phone and internet usage.
+Cell phones and internet-enabled devices brought to ADF will be collected at the beginning of the program and are only distributed to students during phone home times or to support the classroom learning experience.